MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/how-to-specify-source-language.md

 ::: zone pivot="programming-language-javascript"

-## How to specify source language in Javascript
+## How to specify source language in JavaScript

 The first step is to create a `SpeechConfig`: